This post may contain affiliate links. Read our disclosure page for full details.

 Where to Stay: Most Romantic Hotels in Boston

 While we’ve got plenty of suggestions on romantic places stay in Boston, we personally recommend one place we’ve stayed at and really loved.
 That’s the Fairmont Copley Plaza.
 This hotel is a Boston landmark, having served guests since 1912.

 The Fairmont Copley is in a fabulous Back Bay location that makes it very convenient to many of Boston’s major sites, including some of those listed above.
 (Psst: Lolita Tequila Bar is a mere 3 minutes away.)
 Luxurious Newbury Street is just two blocks away, while the Boston Public Library is right across the street.
 It’s also close to a T station so you can easily head to more distant points.

 The Fairmont is nothing short of elegant.
 It isn’t over the top, but has a stately, refined vibe while still feeling accessible and friendly.
 It’s really a nice choice for couples traveling to Boston and seems to attract guests in their 30s and 40s.

 We were really excited to stay at the Fairmont Copley Plaza because we stayed at another Fairmont hotel almost exactly a year ago, during our honeymoon in Lake Louise.
 Fairmont hotels are not only grand and beautiful, but they really treat every guest like royalty.

 The inside of the hotel is opulent and feels a bit palatial–where Versailles meets Boston.
 The lobby, pictured above, is a feast for the eyes, and from here you can access the restaurant, ballrooms, front desk, and the OAK Long Bar + Restaurant.
 When we arrived on a Friday, a friendly staff member was handing out beer samples.
 Nice!

-*Our stay was generously sponsored by the Fairmont Copley Plaza.
+*We stayed at the Fairmont Copley Plaza as sponsored guests.
 All opinions are, as always, our own.